Gut microbiome research and sample shelf life

 PCR and NGS

-Stool samples are affected by so-called DNA polymerase inhibitors, which are always present in feces and hinder the function of the PCR reaction's "engine."
-Samples for PCR and NGS no longer yield reliable results 3-4 days
+Stool samples suffer from so-called DNA polymerase inhibitors, which are always present in feces and inhibit the function of the 'engine' of the PCR reaction.
+Samples for PCR and NGS 3-4 days no longer yield a reliable result

 A commonly used solution is the use of a preservative (fixative), but this has the disadvantage of requiring an additional step in sample preparation, which can easily introduce errors.
 Furthermore, the ratios between fixative and sample are not ideal, making proper mixing very difficult.
 Therefore, the effectiveness of these agents in gut microbiome research has not yet been convincingly demonstrated.